LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 ### CPU Opponent:
 1. **`__init__(self, board_size=10):`**
-   - Initializes an instance of the `CPU_Player` class with a specified or default board size.
+   - Initializes an instance of the CPU_Player class with a specified or default board size.
+   -Time Complexity: O(1), as it primarily involves assigning values and initializing a 2D list, both of which are constant-time operations.

 2. **`update_board(self, row, col, result):`**
    - Updates the CPU player's board based on the result of a shot (Hit or Miss).
+   - Changes target mode and hit direction based on the result.
+   - Time Complexity: O(1), as it involves basic conditional checks and assignments, which are constant-time operations.

 3. **`determine_hit_directions(self, row, col):`**
-   - Determines the possible hit directions for the CPU player to continue targeting a ship.
+   - Determines the possible hit directions (up, down, left, right) for the CPU player to continue targeting a ship and appends them to hit_directions.
+   - Time Complexity: O(1), as it loops over a fixed number of directions (four) and performs constant-time checks and operations.

 4. **`switch_hit_direction(self):`**
-   - Switches the hit direction if the current direction reaches a dead-end.
+   - Switches the hit direction if the current direction results in a miss, by popping from hit_directions deque.
+Resets target mode if no directions are left.
+   - Time Complexity: O(1), as it involves deque operations (popleft) and simple conditional checks, all of which are constant-time operations.

 5. **`choose_shot(self):`**
-   - Chooses the next shot based on the current targeting mode or takes a random shot if not in target mode.
+   - Chooses the next shot based on the current targeting mode.
+In target mode, it follows the hit directions, otherwise, it calls random_shot.
+   - Time Complexity: O(1) in most cases, as it involves deque access and basic operations.
+However, in cases where it needs to repeatedly switch directions and recall itself, it could potentially be higher, but generally, it will resolve with very few iterations.

 6. **`random_shot(self):`**
-   - Generates a random shot (row, col) on the CPU player's board.
+   - Generates and returns a random shot (row, col) on the CPU player's board, ensuring the cell hasn't been targeted before.
+   - Time Complexity: O(1) on average, but this can increase as the number of available cells decreases.
+The function repeats until it finds an untargeted cell, so in a nearly complete game, it may take more iterations.

 7. **`reset_target_mode(self):`**
-   - Resets the target mode, clearing hit information and preparing for a new round.
+   - Resets the target mode of the CPU player by clearing last_hit, hit_directions, and resetting target_mode and original_hit.
+   - Time Complexity: O(1), as it involves resetting a few variables and clearing a deque, which are all constant-time operations.

 ### Battle Phase:
 1. **`cpu_turn():`**
     - Depending on the current_turn, this function activates all the functions of the cpu.